caleorourke/blue/README.md

-#### Product.
-Community.
-Engineering.
-Quality.

-Plum introduces a new **IBM Cloud Engineering** page.
-The intent is to advertise what we do, how cool we are, and publicly showcase our teams to job candidates and visitors of our public-facing website.
+Plum introduces a new **IBM Cloud Engineering** concept page.
+The intent is to advertise what we do, how cool we are, and showcase our teams to job candidates and visitors of our public-facing website.

 ## Local Deployment